rodneyshupe/Cookbook/Recipes/Entrees/Misc/TheBestDIYFoilPacketDinners.rst

 | Prep Time: 15 minutes | Total Time: 45 minutes | Yield: 4 packets |
 +-----------------------+------------------------+------------------+

-When making these foil packet dinners, you can choose your ingredients, you can cook in the oven or on the grill, and there is minimal clean-up afterward.
+Choose your own ingredients for these foil packet dinners, cook them in the oven or on the grill, and enjoy minimal clean-up afterward.

 Ingredients
 -----------